oracle-livelabs/oci/oci-stack-monitoring-getstarted/03-homepages/homepages.md

 ## Conclusion

-Overall, you’ve learned how Stack Monitoring enables you to monitor the overall health of your applications and their underlying stack including servers, databases, and hosts.
+Overall, you have learned how Stack Monitoring enables you to monitor the overall health of your applications and their underlying stack including servers, databases, and hosts.
 How the Enterprise Summary can be used to immediately assess status and performance across each application stack tier, and its interactive design enables dynamic changes to any performance charts.
 Resource homepages provide you with a curated view of the health and performance of resources through charts, tables, and Stack View.
 You learned how Stack Monitoring can automatically provide an application topology automatically when discovering applications.
 The associations between resources further enables easy navigation up and down the application stack to ease and speed up the triaging and remediation of application performance issues.
 And finally, you learned how the Stack View provides the ability to research the health and performance of the entire application stack from a single page to reduced incident times.

 For more information and full range of capabilities of the APM Stack Monitoring solution, view the OCI **[Stack Monitoring](https://docs.oracle.com/en-us/iaas/stack-monitoring/index.html)** Documentation.